An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Discussion

-\paragraph{Web Devs and Ops, Web Framework Providers, and Prominent Vendors} Our results suggest that website and web framework developers contribute significantly to the low usability for end-users and the limited automation capabilities for browsers and password managers.
-Developers contribute to the design and implementation of both password update processes we analyzed and can significantly improve the usability, security, and automation capabilities.
-However, previous work showed that developers struggle to implement usable and secure software features~\cite{gutfleisch-22-non-usable-software} and might have a hard time finding recommendable advice online, specifically for authentication~\cite{klemmer-23-every-week}.
-Previous work also suggests that use case-specific tools, libraries, and framework support can help developers write more secure and usable software~\cite{nguyen-17-stitch-in-time, acar-17-crypto-apis}.
-Hence, we recommend that web framework developers provide better support for improving end-user usability and the interaction between password managers and password change and reset processes.
-In particular, they need to improve support for HTML attributes such as ``name'', ``id'', ``autocomplete'', ``pattern'', and even ``passwordrules'' to make them default components of password change forms, i.e., standardized password form templates that follow common practices~\cite{django-24-auth-form, chromium-16-password-form, apple-18-password-rules}.
-Web frameworks can also improve support for the ``.well-known'' standard, e.g., by simplifying redirecting to the password change URL in line with the corresponding W3C draft~\cite{mondello-22-well-known}.
-In contrast, our findings suggest that password manager providers can hardly contribute significantly to improvement, and previous proposals were not adopted.
-Most password change and reset processes understandably focus on interacting with end-users instead of password managers and even deploy security measures to prevent automated tool support.
+\textbf{Developers, Frameworks, Operators, and Vendors.} Our results suggest that design choices in websites and frameworks significantly contribute to end-user usability and automation capabilities, and that both can be substantially improved.
+Since developers struggle with usable security features and advice~\cite{gutfleisch-22-non-usable-software, klemmer-23-every-week, nguyen-17-stitch-in-time, acar-17-crypto-apis}, frameworks must ship secure and usable defaults.
+Hence, we recommend that web framework developers better support usability and the interaction between password managers and password change and reset processes (R4, R5).
+In particular, they should improve HTML attributes such as ``name'', ``id'', ``autocomplete'', ``pattern'', and even ``passwordrules'' to make them the new default, i.e., standardized form templates that follow best practices~\cite{django-26-auth-form, chromium-16-password-form, apple-18-password-rules}.
+Frameworks should implement the ``change-password'' W3C draft (R6)~\cite{mondello-24-well-known}.
+In addition, server operators and web servers~\cite{apache-95-apache-webserver, sysoev-04-nginx-webserver} themselves could further lower the burden via dedicated directives, as improved tooling is known to increase adoption~\cite{tiefenau-19-lets-encrypt, kitamura-20-developer-well-known}.
+Major browsers like Google~Chrome could drive automated password reset adoption, mirroring their successful HTTPS standardization efforts that labeled HTTP as ``not secure''~\cite{schechter-18-milestone-in-https}.\\

-In addition to web developers, web server operators can contribute to better automation of password update processes by adopting the ``change-password'' W3C draft.
-Deploying the standard requires operators to set a server redirecting request to \enquote{example.com/$\allowbreak$.well-known/$\allowbreak$change-password} to the website's change password URL~\cite{kitamura-20-developer-well-known}.